 Keeping to a routine is one of the simplest ways to improve sleep quality.
 The body runs to an internal clock, our circadian rhythm, which dictates the peaks and troughs of wakefulness and tiredness through the day.
 To keep our circadian rhythms in check, all we have to do is aim to sleep and wake at the same time each day.
 A long lie-in at the weekend isn’t necessary, even if we’ve missed out on sleep during the working week – an eight-hour sleep should be sufficient to balance sleep-debt.
 Follow our simple seven-step sleep plan to ease you into a restful, restorative sleep.

 For undisturbed sleep, think of the bedroom as a cave: cool, dark and quiet.
 While there may be disputes over the thermostat, anywhere between 15°C and 20°C falls in the recommended range.
 One of Liz’s favourite tricks is to place a small square of duct tape over the blinking lights of digital clocks, chargers, and other electronics.
-Alternatively, wear an eye mask.
-Foam earplugs also help you to settle into a quiet environment, if foam varieties are too big for your ear canals, try wax or silicone varieties instead.
+Alternatively, wear an eye mask – we love the ones from Nice Cream London.
+Enjoy 10% off your order with Nice Cream London with the code LIZLOVES at checkout.

 Six hours before bed…

 Set a caffeine curfew.
 For the same reason many of us enjoy a morning coffee, we should reconsider our consumption from mid-afternoon.
 One study to investigate the effects of a dose of caffeine equivalent to a large coffee-shop filter coffee found that caffeine, even six hours before bedtime, can significantly affect sleep.
 Bear in mind that tea and chocolate (especially the darker kind) also contain caffeine.
 Camomile and passionflower teas have traditionally been used for insomnia, and make better drink options before bed.

 Five hours to bed…